 It is rare to find a ski school option for children that has half-day in the afternoon as well as the morning.
 This allows you to drive from the Bay Area in the morning and do afternoon ski school on the same day.
 For those who need a teacher for their child who is not themselves, ski school is worth the investment.
 Ideally, after one or two days of ski school, you can take over.

 An all-day child’s lift ticket is $39 (ages 6-12) and adult’s is $99-109.
 As of this writing, there is a special for three teen/adult tickets for $269, which can be used for three different people or three different days.

 In terms of the terrain — our son’s favorite area are lifts 7 and 8, the “backside”.
 These go to the top of the mountain and so the runs are much longer — there are intermediate runs from there and many of the expert runs are half intermediate.
 We find it’s generally not too crowded all over the mountain; sometimes we will have to wait a couple of minutes to get on the lift but usually, we can ski right up.
 The lift operators are also very helpful in getting our son onto the lift, as he’s too short to get on himself.

 Getting to Dodge Ridge from the Bay Area

 Dodge Ridge is by far the closest snow to Bay Area and Central Valley locations.
 Dodge Ridge is much easier to get to than the resorts in Tahoe — there can be traffic from the Pleasanton through Tracy corridor but after that, it is a straight shot.

-There's also great sledding on the side of the highway at “Little Sweden” and there is a sledding resort called Leland Snow Play (which is fun, but in my opinion pricey for just sledding).
+There’s also great sledding on the side of the highway at “Little Sweden”.
+Look for this name on Google Maps and be very careful pulling over on the highway.
+There is also an admission-based tubing hill called Leland Snow Play (which is fun, but in my opinion pricey for just sledding).